min69u/Reforestation/README.md

-## Why did the sentence fail the driving test?
-It never came to a full stop.
+## Why did the half blind man fall in the well?
+Because he couldn't see that well!